South Korea urges U.S. to delay military drills in nod to North ahead of Olympics

 "If North Korea stops its provocations leading up to the Pyeongchang Olympics, it will greatly help in holding a safe Olympics," he said.
 "Also, it will help in creating conducive atmosphere towards inter-Korean as well as U.S.-North Korean dialogue."

-The 2018 Winter Olympics will take place in Pyeongchang, 110 miles east of Seoul, between Feb.
-9 and Feb.
+The 2018 Winter Olympics will take place in Pyeongchang, 110 miles east of Seoul, from Feb.
+9 to Feb.
 15, followed by the Paralympics from March 8 to March 18.

 "It all this depends on how North Korea behaves," he added.

-The U.S. and South Korea hold frequent military exercises to test their readiness should a conflict break out with North Korea.
-The biggest exercises are held each spring — known as Key Resolve and Foal Eagle — involving about 17,000 U.S. troops and more than 300,000 South Koreans.
+The U.S. and South Korea frequently hold military exercises to test their readiness should a conflict break out with North Korea.
+The biggest are held each spring — known as Key Resolve and Foal Eagle — involving about 17,000 U.S. troops and more than 300,000 South Koreans.

 The North has offered to freeze its nuclear and missile programs in exchange for the U.S. and South Korea halting these drills, which it sees as a rehearsal for an invasion.
 Russia and China also back what they call a "dual suspension" solution to the standoff.